-The project is a 'controlled action' (2012/6377) under the EPBC Act.
-SEWPaC has accredited Queensland's EIS process for the purposes of the Commonwealth assessment under the EPBC.
-The following matters of national environmental significance (MNES) were identified as the 'controlling provisions' when the project was declared a controlled action:
+The Project is a 'controlled action' (2010/5344) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
+The Commonwealth Department of the Environment, Water, Heritage and the Arts (DEWHA) has accredited Queensland's EIS process for the purposes of the Commonwealth assessment under Part 8 of the EPBC.

+The following matters of national environmental significance (NES) are identified in the 'controlling provisions' when the project was declared a controlled action: